N.Y. Nurses Association Blasts New CDC Isolation Guidance As 'Inconsistent With Proven Science'

 - Connecticut book online here

-“Instead of going to the hospital, my partner was there yesterday for seven hours waiting to be tested,” said Martinez Irving.READ MORE: New Yorkers Forced To Change Christmas Plans On The Fly After Positive COVID Tests
+“Instead of going to the hospital, my partner was there yesterday for seven hours waiting to be tested,” said Martinez Irving.READ MORE: New Yorkers Wait In Rain For Christmas Day COVID Tests

 “I’m vaccinated twice, but I didn’t get my booster yet.
 So this helps,” another person said.

-Note: Editor’s note: This story was first published Dec.
-25.